frederic-perez/AmE-dictionary/data/dictionary.md

 __fringe__
 __frisk__ _v_ :six::hammer: (frisked, frisking) _I have to frisk you._
 __frisky__ _adj_
-__frisson__ _n_ :six: /free-SOHN (the second vowel is pronounced nasally)/ Frisson refers to a brief moment of emotional excitement.
-A sudden strong feeling of excitement, fear, or pleasure. _Syn_ shudder, thrill
+__frisson__ _n_ :seven: /free-SOHN (the second vowel is pronounced nasally)/ Frisson refers to a brief moment of emotional excitement.
+A sudden strong feeling of excitement, fear, or pleasure. _Syn_ shudder, thrill _A frisson of excitement._
 __frites__ _n pl_ Chipped potatoes. _Steak frites._
 __fritinancy__ _n_ A chirping or creaking, as of a cricket. _Syn_ chirping _As night fell, the fritinancy of insects outside their open window grew loud enough to keep them awake._
 __fritter<sup>1</sup>__ _v_ :four::hammer: _Parents worried that their kids off at college will fritter away time and money on Internet gambling._ _Fritter away time._ _To fritter away money._